-Australian health care system
+Table 5 Sulfilliary of the economic ex

-Usual care, as defined by the M NDACT protocol used in TAILORx.
+Perspective Australian health care system

+Comparator Usual care, as defined by the M NDACT protocol used in TAILORx.
 Specifically, patients with low clinical risk do not receive adjuvant CT, patients with high clinical risk do receive adjuvant CT

-Cost-utility analysis
+Type of economic evaluation Cost-utility analysis

-TA LORx trial to determine allocation of CT in the usual care and Oncotype DX arms of the model NSABP B-20 Geyer et al. (2018) re-analysis to determine benefit of CT in patients who otherwise would not have received it
+Sources of evidence TA LORx trial to determine allocation of CT in the usual care and Oncotype DX arms of the model NSABP B-20 Geyer et al. (2018) re-analysis to determine benefit of CT in patients who otherwise would not have received it

-Lifetime
+Time horizon Lifetime

-Life years gained, QALYs
+Outcomes Life years gained, QALYs

-Markov cohort analysis
+Methods used to generate results Markov cohort analysis

-Free of disease recurrence stratified by underlying Oncotype DX RS category and allocation to CT Disease recurrence Breast cancer death Other death
+Health states Free of disease recurrence stratified by underlying Oncotype DX RS category and allocation to CT Disease recurrence Breast cancer death Other death

-Annual
+Cycle length Annual

-5% per annum
+Discount rate 5% per annum

-Microsoft Excel
+Software packages used Microsoft Excel

-The Critique stated that the model structure and modelling assumptions overwhelmingly favours Oncotype DX as all instances where Oncotype DX/RS score does not lead to optimal treatment were not considered, therefore the economic model presented is likely the most optimistic (and possibly implausible) scenario.
+The Critique stated that the model structure and modelling assumptions overwhelmingly favours Oncotype DX as all instances where Oncotype DX/RS score does not lead to optimal treatment were not considered, therefore the modelled economic evaluation presented is likely the most optimistic (and possibly implausible) scenario.
 The Critique presented the disaggregated incremental cost and effectiveness for "chemotherapy sparing" (Table 6) and "chemotherapy indicating" (Table 7) components of the model.